Latest posts

 Building Telegraf for 32bit FreeBSD

-Introduction Currently InfluxData do not provide a 32bit FreeBSD build of Telegraf as part of their standard packages.
+Currently InfluxData do not provide a 32bit FreeBSD build of Telegraf as part of their standard packages.
+Luckily it is easy to build yourself.

 Build games for iOS 10 with Xcode 8 and Game Maker Studio 1.4

-Introduction Building games for iOS is straight forward with Game Maker.
+Building games for iOS is straight forward with Game Maker.
 You create the game as normal in Game Maker, but in order to build it you must have a Mac with Xcode installed.
+You must configure Game Maker with the IP address of your Mac and the username and password.
+When you build the project Game Maker will produce an Xcode compatible project, copy it onto your Mac and open it in Xcode.
+You can find comprehensive instructions on the YoYo Games website.

 A game on the perception of symbols